Affordable Wisdom Teeth Removal in Houston

 How Much Does Wisdom Teeth Removal Cost?

-To get an idea of the average cost for all-four of your wisdom teeth removed under IV Sedation, we called multiple dental locations and came up with this chart.
+To get an idea of the average cost for all four of your wisdom teeth removed under IV Sedation, we called multiple dental locations in the Houston metro area and came up with this chart.

 If you have Insurance, we will bill your insurance companies and you will pay your copay $200-$500 based on the type of insurance you have.